chrisnguyen928/chrisnguyen928/README.md

 <h1>Hi, I'm Chris </h1>
 <h2>Aspiring Software Developer </h2>
-<p>I am currently self teaching myself React, JavaScript, HTML, and CSS.
-My main goal is to be a full-stack developer.
-So far, I am spending time to master React and will soon delve into learning Node and backend development.</p>
+<p>I am currently self teaching myself fullstack development.
+As of right now, I am working on my own full stack projects and contributing to different open source projects on GitHub.</p>

 <!---
 chrisnguyen928/chrisnguyen928 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.